ltonetwork/ownables-sdk/README.md

 Experiments for WASM based contracts on the private chain

 # wasm game of life:
 The wasm-game-of-life folder is based on the wasmpack template.
 It creates a js library that reads .wasm files based on the rust code written in rust.
+This is a workaround for now to easily work with the wasm in a UI, but this will need a generic import method/layer for LTO based contracts/ownables.

 It includes a www folder with the current test app. im using the rust in wasm-game-of-life/src/ to generate the wasm, which i will then call in the www/index.js file.

 To get the example website running do this in the root dir